 Motion by Commissioner Zerkle, Seconded by Commissioner Leek, to refer to the Executive Committee the matter of putting procedural information together as a process for the three employees in order to help the Board and employees when situations arise.

 Yeas: Commissioners Deshon Leek, Sandra Zerkle.
-Nays: Commissioners Tony Mullen, Tracy Thomas
+Nays: Commissioners Tony Mullen, Tracy Thomas the continued employment of the current Internal Auditor.
+(The proposed meeting was not officially noticed, and never occurred.)

 Action: Motion Fails.